 Egg laying in the Mallee Looper moth

 From mid November 2025 to early January 2026, we set traps to record the abundance of Mallee Looper moths in the Victorian Mallee.
-But we were also interested in collecting eggs from the female moths.
+But we were also interested in collecting eggs from the female moths, and learning how the caterpillars disperse away from the egg mass.

 Why?
 Because a detailed understanding of the life history of the Mallee Looper (Arhodia sp.) is critical to help us understand why they have become superabundant in recent years.